How to diagnose problems#

 Video guide#

-What to do if started job gets stuck#
+What to do if job gets stuck#